-Motions in limine shall address only the admission or exclusion of evidence at trial.
 Motions in limine will be heard and ruled on at the FPTC.
-The Court may rule orally instead of in writing.
-Each side is limited to five (5) motions in limine unless the Court grants leave to file additional motions.
+The court may rule orally instead of in writing.
+Each side is limited to five (5) motions in limine unless the court grants leave to file additional motions.
 All motions in limine must be filed at least twenty-eight (28) days before the FPTC.
 Oppositions must be filed at least fourteen (14) days before the FPTC.
 There shall be no replies.
 Motions in limine and oppositions must not exceed 2,800 words in length, or ten (10) pages for handwritten briefs and briefs prepared using a typewriter.
-Challenges to expert testimony and/or reports should be brought as motions in limine and are subject to the aforementioned schedule and limit.
-Any challenges to expert testimony or reports brought as separate motions shall be stricken.

 Before filing a motion in limine, the parties must meet and confer to determine whether the opposing party intends to introduce the disputed evidence and attempt to reach an agreement that would obviate the need for the motion.
 Motions in limine should address specific issues (e.g., not "to exclude all hearsay").
 Motions in limine should not be disguised motions for summary adjudication of issues.
-The Court may strike excessive or unvetted motions in limine.
+The court may strike excessive or unvetted motions in limine.